openvmp/partcad/partcad/README.md

 PartCAD is the first package manager for CAD models and a framework for managing assemblies.
-It complements Git with everything necessary to substitute commercial Product Lifecycle Management (PLM) tools.
+It aims to complement Git with everything necessary to substitute commercial Product Lifecycle Management (PLM) tools.

 PartCAD maintains information about mechanical parts and